RuiChen-stack/MGScoliosis/README.md

 # MGScoliosis
-This repo is the official implementation of paper ["MGScoliosis: Multi-Grained Scoliosis Detection with Joint Ordinal Regression from Natural Image"](https://www.sciencedirect.com/science/article/pii/S1110016824012225) accepted by Alexandria Engineering Journal.
+This repository is the official implementation of paper ["MGScoliosis: Multi-Grained Scoliosis Detection with Joint Ordinal Regression from Natural Image"](https://doi.org/10.1016/j.aej.2024.10.066) accepted by Alexandria Engineering Journal.

 ### Overview